 All students will follow a common core curriculum in English, Maths and Sciences and non-exam courses in Philosophy/Ethics/PSHE/Law/Finance and Physical Education.
 Most students will be entered for English Literature and students demonstrating the appropriate skills in Maths lessons will be entered for Additional Maths.

-There are four ‘pathways’ through the options process and these pathways offer different combinations of subjects which best suit different groups of students in terms of academic challenge and preparation for the future.
+There are three ‘pathways’ through the options process and these pathways offer different combinations of subjects which best suit different groups of students in terms of academic challenge and preparation for the future.
 Click on the links for more information.

 The Yellow Pathway is designed for students who will go to Russell group universities to follow academic subjects